 Installing Tools (Windows)

-This guide covers all the necessary tools required to author Rhino plugins on Windows.
+This guide covers the tools required to author, build and debug Rhino plugins on Windows.

 Install Visual Studio

-At the time of this writing, Visual Studio 2015 “proper” comes in three editions: Community, Professional, and Enterprise.
+At the time of this writing, Visual Studio “proper” comes in three editions: Community, Professional, and Enterprise.
 Any of these editions will work.
-Additionally, Visual Studio Express 2015 for Windows Desktop will work with more limited debugging support4.
-Other Express versions, such as Express for Windows, Express for Web or Team Foundation Server 2015 Express, will not work.

-- Run the Visual Studio installer you downloaded from Microsoft, in this case vs_community.exe.
+- Run the Visual Studio installer you downloaded from Microsoft.

 - Follow the onscreen prompts to install Visual Studio.
-It is recommended that you install the Typical installation.
-Depending on your internet connection, this can take minutes or hours.
+You will need the “.NET desktop development” workload for RhinoCommon based plug-in development.
 When successfully installed, click the Launch button.

 The RhinoCommon templates contains wizards to get you started creating plugins quickly.